cogentcore/core/ki/README.md

 Many operations are naturally expressed in terms of these traversal algorithms.

 Three core Cogent Core features include:

-* A `Signal` mechanism that allows nodes to communicate changes and other events to arbitrary lists of other nodes (similar to the signals and slots from Qt).

-* `UpdateStart()` and `UpdateEnd()` functions that wrap around code that changes the tree structure or contents -- these automatically and efficiently determine the highest level node that was affected by changes, and only that highest node sends an `Updated` signal.
-This allows arbitrarily nested modifications to proceed independently, each wrapped in their own Start / End blocks, with the optimal minimal update signaling automatically computed.

 * `ConfigChildren` uses a list of types and names and performs a minimal, efficient update of the children of a node to configure them to match (including no changes if already configured accordingly).
 This is used during loading from JSON, and extensively in the `Cogent Core` GUI system to efficiently re-use existing tree elements.
 There is often complex logic to determine what elements need to be present in a Widget, so separating that out from then configuring the elements that actually are present is efficient and simplifies the code.